nikeshnazareth/verifiable-voting/cartoon/design/script.md

 The first technique is known as asymmetric encryption, which allows someone with a cryptographic lock, to seal a message that can only be opened with the corresponding cryptographic key.

 In the context of this scheme it would work as follows:
-* Before declaring the vote, the organiser chooses a trusted Vote Authority to hold the key.
+* When declaring the vote, the organiser chooses a trusted Vote Authority to generate and hold the key.
 * They then publish the lock to the blockchain
 * All voters lock their ballot before submitting it, which ensures it remains private.
 * After the vote, the Vote Authority publishes the key, which allows everyone to open the locks and count the ballots.